-Illuminated devices (including flashing or rotating lights, and illuminated signs) are often allowed on campus without a permit, subject to restrictions related to illumination level (i.e., brightness).
-Lights that are not disruptive and do not impair health or safety do not require permits.
+Illuminated devices (including flashing or rotating lights, and illuminated signs) are allowed on campus without a permit if the illumination level is not disruptive and does not impair health or safety.
 The policy describes when a permit is needed, when it is not, and how to obtain a permit.
 Examples of lights that do not require permits include normal flashlights, bicycle lights, and camera flashes.

 Sound Amplification Devices

 The use of sound amplification devices in buildings, on the campus, or on any site of the University, whether owned by the University or under its control, is not allowed unless a permit for the use is obtained.
 This policy applies to all University of Missouri employees, students, University affiliates, contractors, and visitors.
 The policy identifies requirements and process for obtaining a permit and exceptions in which a permit is not needed.
 It also describes how complaints about amplified sound are addressed.

 Posting Materials on Campus